List of enacting clauses: Italy

+Constitutional amendments passed by a majority of the entire membership in each House of Parliament and on which a referendum has not been requested:

 After the text of the law itself, the enacting clause continues:

 After this concluding clause, the place and date of signature follow.
 Then the signature of the President of the Republic (printed in capital letters when the law is published in the Gazette) and the counter-signatures of the President of the Council of Ministers (the Prime Minister) and of the keeper of the State Seal (an office held by the Minister of Justice).
 Those counter-signatures are printed in normal letters when the law is published in the Gazette.
 The keeper of the State seal counter-signs the law when sealing it.

 Thereafter, this enacting clause is usually omitted when the law is reprinted in internet compilations or legal books.